andrewalufkin/HackRice12-swinner/README.md

   <h3 align="left">Teon Golden</h3>

   <p align="left">
     Teon is a freshman studying Computer Science at Rice University. he was born and raised in Texas.
 He is passionate about artifical general intelligence and its implications.
 When not working, he enjoys reading novels, watching documentaries, and eating icecream.
+Learn more about Teon on his <a href="https://www.linkedin.com/in/teon-golden-48a93b239">LinkedIn</a>.
   </p>
 </div>